Laverna/laverna/app/docs/README.md

 * Markdown editor based on Pagedown
 * Manage your notes even if you're offline
-* Secure - client side encryption with [SJCL] [1] and AES algotithm.
+* Secure - client side encryption with [SJCL] [1] and AES algorithm
-* Synchronizing with cloud storages.
-At the time only with Dropbox and RemoteStorage.
+* Synchronizes with cloud storage services.
+At the time only with Dropbox and RemoteStorage
-* Three editing modes: distraction free, preview and normal mode
+* Three editing modes: distraction free, preview, and normal mode
 * WYSIWYG control buttons
 * Syntax highlighting
 * No registration required